 Lawrence Blankinship, retired business leader in the Kansas City Community and retired member of the Board of Trustees, was only the second African-American elected to the City Council of Kansas City, Missouri.
 In addition to the foregoing, among the membership of Paseo has always been a significant number of educators who have played a major role in the educational development of African-American children in Kansas City.

 The Church outreach ministries have included sponsoring a missionary to the Foreign Field, sponsoring Ethiopian Refugees; Summer Missions where Vacation Bible School classes were conducted in places such as Montego Bay, Jamaica (1987); supporting the Urban Life Ministries, the Evangelism/Discipleship Visitation Teams; Women’s and Men’s Retreats; the inter-cultural experience of an Annual Worship Fellowship with the First Baptist Church of Shawnee, and assistance in sponsoring the Paseo Baptist Church of Johannesburg, South Africa.
-The largest home mission program is the Church daycare and learning center, which currently has 69 students enrolled.
-This ministry was initiated under the leadership of Pastor Briscoe and has operated successfully for 21 years.
-The daycare center serves children from two years old to first grade.
+Our home missions include the Paseo Learning Center.
+This ministry was initiated under the leadership of Pastor Briscoe and has operated for over 30 years.

-After a long and prayerful search, the church body voted to call our ninth senior pastor, Reverend Gregory Eugene Ealey of Dallas, Texas.
-Pastor Ealey is married to Selena Renee’ Ealey and they are the parents of two sons, Elias and Emmanuel.
+After a long and prayerful search, the church body voted to call our ninth senior pastor, Reverend Gregory E. Ealey of Dallas, Texas.
+Pastor Ealey is married to Selena Ealey and they are the parents of two sons, Elias and Emmanuel.